mathigon/textbooks/content/polygons-and-polyhedra/content.md

-{.reveal(when="blank-2")} In the [previous course](/course/triangles-and-trigonometry/properties-of-triangles) we showed that [midsegments](gloss:triangle-midsegment) of a triangle are always parallel its base.
+{.reveal(when="blank-2")} In the [previous course](/course/triangles-and-trigonometry/properties-of-triangles) we showed that [midsegments](gloss:triangle-midsegment) of a triangle are always parallel to its base.
 In this case, it means that [both these sides](target:parallel) are parallel to the diagonal – therefore they must also be [[parallel to each other|the same length|perpendicular to each other]].